dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

        1. Click the add button and enter a section's name, description and render type for desktop and mobile.

-       2. Click the section so it's highlighted by a black line.
+       2. Click the section so it's highlighted by a black border.

        3. Add data elements by clicking the plus sign next to the data elements' names.